fabotao/GapClust/README.md

 struggle to search for rare cell informative genes like most of the competitors, but learns the cluster size as well as rare cells using simple arithmetic calculation.

 ## Installation
 R users  can easily install GapClust by running following code in R console.
 ```
+# Install devtools first if it has not been installed on your R environment.
+Please try "install.packages("devtools")"
 devtools::install_github("fabotao/GapClust")
 ```
 ## R packages prerequisites